-NOAA Coastal Mapping Program (CMP) Project MI0703 provides a highly accurate database of new digital shoreline data for the portion of Lake Superior from Partridge Bay to Marquette Bay, including Marquette and Presque Isle Harbors, Michigan.
+NOAA Coastal Mapping Program (CMP) Project MI0704 provides a highly accurate database of new digital shoreline of Escanaba Harbor, Michigan, and vicinity.

 Successful completion of this project resulted in a densification of the National Spatial Reference System (NSRS), a set of controlled metric-quality aerial photographs, and digital feature data of the coastal zone which complements the Nautical Charting Program (NCP) as well as geographic information systems (GIS) for a variety of coastal zone management applications.